lavininhamelo/lavininhamelo/README.md

 <p>
 Hello, I'm Lavínia, but you can call me Ninah.

-I'm a full-stack Developer and UI Design from Brazil, living in Portugal **25 years old**.
+I'm a full-stack Developer and UI Design from Brazil, living in Portugal **27 years old**.

 <br/>

 ### Talking about Personal Stuffs

-- 👩🏻‍💻 I'm developer at Dibbs;
+- 👩🏻‍💻 I'm developer at Miniclip;

 - :muscle: I’m currently working on something cool :wink:;